 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
-Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
-See the instructor for more specific information.

 COMPUTER USAGE

 As computer technology in the field of emergency medical services continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College Reese campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
 In order to take exams, students must have their user name and password.